bpike0612/go-quizgame/README.md

 - At the end of the quiz the program should still output the total number of questions correct and how many questions there were in total.
 Questions given invalid answers or unanswered are considered incorrect.

-### Bonus `As a bonus exercises you can also…`
+### Bonus

-- Add string trimming and cleanup to help ensure that correct answers with extra whitespace, capitalization, etc are not considered incorrect.
+1. Add string trimming and cleanup to help ensure that correct answers with extra whitespace, capitalization, etc are not considered incorrect.
 Hint: Check out the strings package.
-- Add an option (a new flag) to shuffle the quiz order each time it is run.
+2. Add an option (a new flag) to shuffle the quiz order each time it is run.

 ### Project layout